 Realization of the Company's recorded deferred tax assets is dependent upon the Company generating sufficient taxable income in the appropriate tax jurisdictions in future years to obtain benefit from the reversal of net deductible temporary differences and from utilization of net operating losses and tax credit carryforwards.
+Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.

-The Company generated excess foreign tax credits in 2017 due to the one-time transition tax required by enactment of the Tax Cuts and Jobs Act in the amount of \$0.9 million.
+The Company generated excess foreign tax credits in 2017 due to the one-time transition tax required by enactment of the Tax Cuts and Jobs Act in the amount of \$910 and foreign tax credits were generated in the amount of \$92 as a result of a dividend paid from Canada.
 The Company determined it is more likely than not that it will not realize a tax benefit from these credits.
-Additionally, the Company has incurred net operating losses in certain states that it is more likely than not will not be realized.
-The tax effect of these losses is \$0.2 million.
-Therefore, the Company recognized a full valuation allowance related to these foreign tax credits and state net operating losses.
+The Company has incurred net operating losses in certain states with a tax effected benefit of \$201 that it is more likely than not will not be realized.
+Additionally, the Company has carryforwards of net operating losses and tax credits generated in foreign jurisdictions and has determined it is more likely than not it would not realize a tax benefit of \$1,692.
 The amount of deferred tax assets considered realizable is subject to adjustment in future periods if estimates of future taxable income are changed.
-The Company believes that it is more likely than not that it will realize the benefits of its deferred tax assets, net of valuation allowances as of December 31, 2020.
+The Company believes that it is more likely than not that it will realize the benefits of its deferred tax assets, net of valuation allowances as of December 31, 2021.

 The Company files income tax returns in various U.S. and foreign taxing jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal and state tax examinations in its major tax jurisdictions for periods before 2017.
-With few exceptions, the Company is no longer subject to tax examinations in the foreign jurisdictions for periods prior to 2017.
-The Company completed an IRS tax audit for tax year 2017 with no adjustments made to taxable income.
+With few exceptions, the Company is no longer subject to U.S. federal and state tax examinations in its major tax jurisdictions for periods before 2018.
+With few exceptions, the Company is no longer subject to tax examinations in the foreign jurisdictions for tax periods prior to 2016.